 Multiple that daily, yearly and over decades it shouldn’t take us long to understand why dental x-rays show crowns that need replacement.
 Over time, bite changes can occur, and expose the softer dentin layer underneath an ill-fitting crown putting most people at risk for dental decay.
 Over time the exertion of pressure from not-so-normal activity, like teeth grinding and clenching can exert 250 pounds of pressure causing wear and tear, and gum recession.
-With so much pressure on our dental work, when is a good time to think about crown replacement?
+With so much pressure on our dental work, when is a good time to think about a crown replacement?

 What are Crowns?

 Crowns are used to restore a tooth giving it strength and a more pleasant appearance.
-It requires a dentist to remove a bit of a tooth’s structure to completely cover a tooth, or teeth, weaken by decay perhaps because of a tooth fracture, a small crack in enamel or poor dental hygiene.
+It requires a dentist to remove a bit of a tooth’s structure to completely cover a tooth or teeth, weaken by decay perhaps because of a tooth fracture, a small crack in enamel or poor dental hygiene.
 The most common need for crowns is when there are dental filling(s) that exceed the bounds of the natural tooth structure.
-Sometimes dental decay may have infected the pulp of the tooth root and in those cases a root canal may also be required.
+Sometimes dental decay may have infected the pulp of the tooth root and in those cases, a root canal may also be required.
 For a specific look, some factors to consider in crown replacement include bite, shape, color and the best match to the length of your existing teeth.

 Reasons Why People Consider Crown Replacement

 Besides the daily wear and tear on teeth that can cause an unnatural smile people to consider a crown replacement for all kinds of reasons.